-(1) Annually, not later than the first day of November, the board shall mail a notice regarding license renewal to each licensed optometrist who may be eligible for renewal.
-The notice shall be sent to the optometrist's last address shown in the board's records.
+(1) Annually, not later than the first day of November, the board shall mail or send by electronic mail a notice regarding license renewal to each licensed optometrist who may be eligible for renewal.
+The notice shall be sent to the optometrist's most recent electronic mail or mailing address shown in the board's records.
 If the board knows that the optometrist has completed the required continuing optometric education for the year, the board may include with the notice an application for license renewal.

 (2) Filing a license renewal application with the board shall serve as notice by the optometrist that the continuing optometric education requirement has been successfully completed.
 If the board finds that an optometrist has not completed the required continuing optometric education, the board shall disapprove the optometrist's application.
 The board's disapproval of renewal is effective without a hearing, unless a hearing is requested pursuant to Chapter 119. of the Revised Code.